sinagh72/TED/README.md

 - Ensure that all files and folders (`data`, `models`, `requirements.txt`, etc.) are properly organized as described.
 - Follow the steps in the exact order to ensure smooth execution.
 - For additional information or troubleshooting, refer to the provided PDF or project documentation.

----

-This **README.md** ensures clarity and comprehensiveness for both local training and pre-training tasks.
-Let me know if you need adjustments!